MohammedMahboob786/RAG-System/README.md

 ## Part 1: Documentation

 - **Colab Notebook**: A Jupyter notebook demonstrating the functionality and implementation of the RAG system.
-- **RAG System PDF**: Comprehensive documentation covering setup instructions, use cases, and explanations of the algorithms.
+- **RAG System PDF**: Documentation explaining the model architecture, approach to retrieval, and how generative responses are created.

 ## Part 2: Web Application